esztersojtory/vitessce_data/README.md

 This page aims to simplify the process of transforming a Seurat object to a Vitessce visualisation.

+Vitessce allows the transformation of Seurat objects into interactive visualizations.
+The process begins with converting the Seurat object into a zarr store, which acts as the foundation for data hosting.
+Users have the option to host their data on GitHub Pages or locally.
+Once the data is hosted, users can create a Vitessce configuration JSON file, either from scratch or by modifying a template provided by the Vitessce App.
+This file specifies the dataset, the visualisation types, the links between them as well as the design choices.
+After uploading the config JSON file to GitHub, a unique URL is generated, enabling users to access their customized Vitessce visualization.

 Starting File: Processed and Analysed Seurat Object

 **Steps:**